steevaavoo/terraform-aks-pipelines/README.md

 Notes will be kept in a separate file and will follow my rather random way of thinking, so please forgive any meandering nonsense...

+Adding this line to test exclusion of .MD files from Build Triggers.